 Spoofing a device is also not that complicated.
 There are commonly used browsers, browser extensions, and easily accessible developer tools which make device spoofing relatively simple.

-With the rise in awareness around data privacy, there are more people than ever using privacy tools.
-Although this usually means ad blockers, or tools for blocking ad trackers, device spoofing tools are also a popular way for more advanced users to be anonymous online.
+With the rise in awareness around data privacy, more people than ever are using privacy tools.
+Although this usually means ad blockers or tools for blocking ad trackers, device spoofing tools are also a popular way for more advanced users to be anonymous online.

 What is device or machine fingerprinting used for?

-There are several fraudulent activities which rely on changing the device identity, or device spoofing.
+There are several fraudulent activities that rely on changing the device identity or device spoofing.

 Often these cybercrimes rely on switching between multiple (virtual) devices to successfully carry out their aims.
 By switching IP addresses or spoofing their device ID, they can usually slide past the off-the-shelf fraud protection used by many platforms.